Thai court acquits opposition party of opposing monarchy | DW | 21.01.2020

 Thailand's Constitutional Court on Tuesday found the opposition Future Forward Party not guilty of seeking to overthrow the monarchy.

-Future Forward Party, led by Thanathon Juangroongruangkrit, showed no intention of committing the offense, ruled the court.
+The party, led by Thanathon Juangroongruangkrit, showed no intention of committing the offense, the court ruled.

-However, the party could still be banned under another pending charge of breaking election laws.

 The court did find that the party should revise the wording in its constitution so it clearly states it does not oppose the constitutional monarchy.